hopper-project/hoptex/README.md

 It then generates a folder of matplotlib bar graphs (stored in the parent directory of the .tex files).
 Each graph is sorted by the top 20 most frequently occurring tokens for that category.

+## master.py

+Usage: `python3 master.py /path/to/texparent/ /path/to/xhtmlparent/ /path/to/jsonparent/`

+Where texparent, xhtmlparent,and jsonparent are the parent directories of multiple directories of .tex, desired output .xhtml files, and desired output .json files.

+It calls convertlatex.py and proctex.py in series every folder in the passed in directory.

+### convertlatex.py

+Usage:`python3 convertlatex.py /path/to/tex/dir /path/to/xhtml/dir/`

+convertlatex.py accepts a directory of .tex files, and generates a folder of xhtml files, each of which contains only the math packages.
+If the math for a file takes longer than 60 seconds to process (often the case of latexml becoming unresponsive and/or leaking memory), it aborts the attempt to generate an xhtml file for that document file and prints a corresponding note of failure to stderr.

+Each xhtml file is generated using the *latexml* and *latexmlpost* commands.

+convertlatex.py uses the multiprocessing library and, by default, will utilize as many cores as your system has.

 ### proctex.py

+Usage:`python3 proctex.py /path/to/tex/dir /path/to/xhtml/dir/ /path/to/json/output/dir`

 proctex.py accepts a directory of .tex files, the corresponding directory of converted .xhtml files, and an output directory.